fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 * * * * *

-The concept of ensemble learning was explored in this chapter, when we learned about random forests, AdaBoost, andgradient boosted trees.
+The concept of ensemble learning was explored in this lab, when we learned about random forests, AdaBoost, andgradient boosted trees.
 However, this concept can be extended to classifiers outside of trees.